-To overcome the social barriers to replanting and showcase its benefits, SNV has started working with younger farmers in the area.
+To overcome the social barriers to replanting and showcase its benefits, The SNV Full to Sun Shaded Agro-forestry (SCAFS) project has started working with younger farmers in the area.
 However their situation is also often problemetic.

 Most of the targeted farmers practise share-cropping.
 Many have inherited their farms and their family's 50 year lease on the land has expired.
 Traditional Ghanaian tenure arrangements give the title holder the right to take back or renegotiate the terms of the lease when the trees are cleared.
 In addition, many cocoa farmers in the Bia West area in Ghana belong to a different ethnic group than the land owners and the traditional authorities.

 These factors create uncertain circumstances for the farmers that make them reluctant to cut and replant their aged cocoa trees.
 To address these concerns, SNV organised a community meeting that brought together representatives from the land owners, the Sefwi Traditional Council, and the migrant farmers.

 At the meeting, participants discussed the existing land title arrangements that prevent replanting.
 Tenants and land owners both agreed that land leases need to be renewed to establish secure tenure agreements that will allow farmers to replant their farm.
 Farmers preferred arrangements which allow them to pay their rent in instalments and in cocoa beans rather than in cash.
 Land owners preferred upfront fixed payments in cash, which the farmers argued is hard because they will not have an income from cocoa for the first 3 years after replanting.